CosmicMind/Graph/README.md

 <a name="action"/>
 ### Action

-When a user engages your application, an Action Object may be used to capture all the relevant data in a single snapshot.
-An Action does this, very much like a Bond, by relating Subjects to Objects.
-Below is an example of a user purchasing many books.
+An Action is used to form a relationship between many Entity Objects.
+Like an Entity, an Action also has a type property that specifies the collection to which it belongs to.
+An Action's relationship structure is like a sentence, in that it relates a collection of Subjects to a collection of Objects.
+Below is an example of a User purchasing many Books.
 It may be thought of as "User Purchased these Book(s)."

 ```swift
 let graph: Graph = Graph()